plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The dedicated element:

-- has no field presentation;
+* has no field presentation;
-- remains in the accessibility tree;
+* remains in the accessibility tree;
-- is visually hidden by the published `jivs-visually-hidden` class;
+* is visually hidden by the published `jivs-visually-hidden` class;
-- receives plain-text error content from the ARIA service;
+* receives plain-text error content from its registered ARIA validation-state updater;
-- is cleared by the ARIA service when the field becomes valid.
+* is cleared by that updater when the field becomes valid.

 The published class hides the element visually without removing it from the accessibility tree: